Mauritia-flexuosa/Cure-et-al-pncv-data/README.md

-# Data from the study: "Vegetation-rainfall coupling as an indicator of ecosystem distribution in a heterogeneous landscape"
+# Data from the study: "Vegetation-rainfall coupling as an indicator of ecosystem state in a heterogeneous landscape"

 Marcio Baldissera Cure¹*, Bernardo M. Flores¹, Caio R. C. Mattos², Rafael Silva Oliveira³, Marina Hirota¹, ³, 4